KriteshSingh/Investment-Analysis-Case-Study/README.md

-# Investment-Analysis-Case-Study
+# Investment Analysis Case Study
-To understand the global trends in investments so that a company can take the investment decisions effectively.
+Spark Funds wants to make investments in a few companies.
+The CEO of Spark Funds wants to understand the global trends in investments so that she can take the investment decisions effectively.